How to make sliding windows soundproof? This is one of the most common questions I receive over and over again.

 Now, you might be wondering how you can make a plug for your sliding window.

 Making a Window Plug

-You start by making all the measurements correct.
-That is right.
+You start by making all the measurements correctly.
+Remember the old carpenter’s rule: “measure twice, cut once”.
 Having the correct length and thickness is crucial to this process.

 To do this, you need some materials:

 - 2 Cupboard handles

 As mentioned, the first step is to measure the window’s frame to have an idea of how deep the window sill is.
 The thickness of the soundproofing mat depends on the depth of the sill.
 If the sill is two-inches deep, you need a 1-inch thick mat; a 4-inch window sill needs a 2-inch mat, and so on.

 There are several types of acoustic mats you can choose from.
 These materials were originally designed for soundproofing car engine noise.